Art is the Answer

 I’m taking my time with editing and sequencing and playing with the prints on the wall, table, and sketchbooks, and all forms and sizes.
 This small printer has been extremely useful this past month, and I highly suggest picking one up as every photographer should see what the work looks like in their hands.

-I find that it doesn’t have to be such a serious print, but a small thumbnail really does make a difference.
-I think that looking at them from a birds-eye view and seeing all of the work next to each other, opens up more possibilities of how you can sequence and think about the work itself.
+Looking at them from a bird’s-eye view and seeing all of the work next to each other opens up more possibilities of how you can sequence and think about the work itself.

 Ultimately, the goal to create art is what will give our lives a deeper meaning and purpose.
-I find that in the age of consumption, where we have unlimited yummy food options, TV, shows, social media, entertainment, etc. The antidote to all of this is to create your own media and your own art.
+I find that in the age of consumption, where we have unlimited yummy food options, TV shows, social media, entertainment, etc., the antidote to all of this is to create your own media and your own art.

-I like using the GoPro mini as a way for me to create my own video/audio, podcast that I upload to both YouTube, Spotify, and of course, my WordPress website using videopress.
+I like using the GoPro mini as a way for me to create my own video/audio, podcast that I upload to both YouTube, Spotify, and of course, my WordPress website using Videopress.
 I think that creating a blog has been the greatest thing that I’ve done in the past year.

 1. Create your domain (First name)(Last name).com using Bluehost